-A request may be appropriate for If the patient has AND the diagnos AND this has been done Procedure Diagnosis Subjective/Objective Subjective/Objective Diagnostic tests Cervical facet neurotomy- Limited to C3-4 through C6-7 One joint per each intervention (unilateral), with documented, clinically meaningful improvement in function for a sustained 180 days before further neurotomy at any level see page 8 of guideline Cervical pain that meets these criteria: Is non-radicular, Has lasted at least 6 months, Can be referred to the facet joint, Is unresponsive to other therapies including conservative care AND There are no other clear structural causes of neck pain, and There is no other pain syndrome affecting the spine AND The patient is over 17 years of age Segmental pain or tenderness at the level of the potentially involved unilateral facet joint AND The region involved is neurologically intact or if not, address the deficit in the treatment plan Diagnostic imaging (e.g. CT, MRI) as needed to rule out any correctable structural lesion AND Two separate diagnostic medial branch blocks: One short-acting, low-volume (≤0.5 ml) local anesthetic One long-acting, low-volume (≤0.5 ml) local anesthetic Each block must be done with a single agent; a block combining short and long acting anesthetics cannot be approved.
+A request may be appropriate for If the patient has AND the diagnosis is su AND this has been done (if recommended) Procedure Diagnosis Subjective/Objective Diagnostic tests Conservative care Cervical facet neurotomy Limited to C3-4 through C 6-7 One joint per each intervention (unilateral), with documented, clinically meaningful improvement in function for a sustained 180 days before further neurotomy at any level see p.
+6 of guideline Cervical pain that meets these criteria: Is non-radicular, Has lasted at least 6 months, Can be referred to the facet joint, Is unresponsive to other therapies including conservative care AND There are no other clear structural causes of neck pain, and There is no other pain syndrome affecting the spine AND The patient is over 17 years of age Segmental pain or tenderness at the level of the potentially involved unilateral facet joint AND The region involved is neurologically intact or if not, address the deficit in the treatment plan Diagnostic imaging (e.g. CT, MRI) as needed to rule out any correctable structural lesion AND Two separate diagnostic medial branch blocks: 1.
+One short-acting, low-volume (≤0.5 ml) local anesthetic 2.
+One long-acting, low-volume (≤0.5 ml) local anesthetic Each block must be done with a single agent; a block combining short and long acting anesthetics cannot be approved.
 A placebo block may also be used.
 Do not use steroids with the anesthetic blocks.
-AND Documented COMPLETE (100%) relief of pain with EACH block.
-Documentation of pain relief should be a patient-generated report in real time, every 15 minutes for the first six hours following the block.
-The documentation tool is included in this guideline (FACET NEUROTOMY PAIN RELIEF DIARY) Duration of pain relief should be consistent with the expected duration of the local anesthetic injected.
-At least 6 months of non-operative care, which may include: • Physical therapy • Pharmacologic therapy • Manual therapy (mobilization/manip ulation)
+AND Documented COMPLETE (100%) relief of pain with EACH block. • Documentation of pain relief should be a patient-generated report in real time, every 15 minutes for the first six hours following the block.
+The documentation tool is included in this guideline (FACET NEUROTOMY PAIN RELIEF DIARY) • Duration of pain relief should be consistent with the expected duration of the local anesthetic injected.
+At least 6 months of conservative treatment, including for example: • Physical therapy • Medications • Manual therapy (mobilization or manipulation)